You’ve got questions.

 Are you a certified life coach?

 No. I’ve chosen not to seek additional coaching-specific certification because I have extensive experience as a mental health professional that translates well into the coaching sphere (although, as indicated above, they are not the same).
 I have several certifications that I keep up to date and I prioritize attending interdisciplinary conferences with other ADHD coaches, therapists, educators, and psychiatric providers.
+Just as in the therapist-client relationship, ensuring that the coach-client relationship is a good fit and that both parties feel comfortable working together is crucial.

 Are you going to pressure me to take medication?